 - You always have the power, as a customer, to leave.
 Don’t be afraid to use it, particularly if you are right about something and not getting what you are asking for.

 - I have changed the reps name to protect their identity.
 I don’t like to see anyone get fired and since I’ve had similar experiences with Comcast, I believe this particular experience is a systematic Comcast issue, not a particular service rep. issue.
-And for that, I’ll change the rep’s name to “Pawn”.
-I didn’t give Pawn a bad survey afterward, I thought my message to Comcast would be best served through this posting.
+And for that, I’ll change the rep’s name to “CR” (customer rep) to protect his anonymity (because I’m a nice guy).

 The Comcast Chat

-- Pawn > I’m doing great today, G.E..
+- CR > I’m doing great today, G.E..
 Thank you for asking.

 - G.E. > Not bad, have the day off work.

-- Pawn > Hope you are doing fine today.
+- CR > Hope you are doing fine today.

 - G.E. > The first didn’t work, so when I went back, it charged me a second time.

-- Pawn > My sincere apologies for the inconvenience.
+- CR > My sincere apologies for the inconvenience.

-- Pawn > No worries G.E., I will be glad take a look at your account to confirm all information and take care of your concerns regarding your Comcast bill now.
+- CR > No worries G.E., I will be glad take a look at your account to confirm all information and take care of your concerns regarding your Comcast bill now.

 - G.E. > OK.

-- Pawn > If I may ask, were you able to contact us when the first Wrestler on Demand did not work?
+- CR > If I may ask, were you able to contact us when the first Wrestler on Demand did not work?